-Charlie Strong makes the move from Louisville to Texas, armed with a 5-year, $25 million deal to subplant Brown who was forced out on December 14 amid heavy pressure from the administration.
-He stayed on to coach the Longhorns for one last swan song, but lost 30-7 to Oregon in the Alamo Bowl.
-Brown was 158-48 at Texas, including a record of 98-33 in Big 12 games.
+Strong makes the move from Louisville to Texas, armed with a 5-year, $25 million deal to supplant Brown who was forced out on December 14 amid heavy pressure from the administration.
+Brown stayed on to coach the Longhorns for one last swan song, but lost 30-7 to Oregon in the Alamo Bowl and his final year in Austin ended with an 8-5 record.
+He was 158-48 at Texas, including 98-33 in Big 12 games.
 His teams went bowling every year except 2010 and were 10-5 in those bowl games.
 He also led the Longhorns to the 2005 national championship and a return trip in 2009 that came up short against Alabama.
 His career coaching record of 244-122-1 trailed only Frank Beamer of Virginia Tech among active coaches.

 Brown's departure is the only head coaching change in the conference.

 Strong comes onto the burnt orange and white scene after four years at Louisville.
 But before that, he made his mark as one of the top defensive coordinators in the country, spending seven seasons in that position at Florida.
 As head coach at Louisville, he compiled a 37-15 record that included marks of 3-1 in bowl games (1-0, BCS) and 20-9 in conference games.
 He also served as Florida's interim head coach in 2004, falling to Miami 27-10 in the Peach Bowl.